defagos/defagos.github.io/_posts/2020-09-14-swiftui_collection_part2.md

 }
 {% endhighlight %}

-Now that we have a data source properly setup and retained for the lifetime of the collection view, we can discuss how to fill it with data.
+Now that we have a data source properly created and retained for the lifetime of the collection view, we can discuss how to fill it with data.

 ## Data Source Snapshots